shreddy-2/JLL-Technical-Test/TechnicalTest.md

 **In the final phase, the host offers the best contestant the choice between a transparent box A with eight 500 euro notes and an opaque box B that could contain twice or half the money of box A with the same probability.
 Which box should the contestant choose?
 Justify the answer.**

+The difficulty in creating a fair selection criterion